koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 ## The Investigations
 On my way to Recife from Copenhagen, I realized that my luggage was stuck in Copenhagen on a TAP Airplane.
-[My Apple AirTag](apple-airtag-tap-luggage.webp) helped me, but I could not do much besides using an unusable website.
+[My Apple AirTag](apple-airtag-tap-luggage.webp) helped me, but I could not do much besides using an unusable website: FlyTAP.com

 So I [inspected the website a little further](https://pagespeed.web.dev/report?url=http%3A%2F%2Fflytap.com%2F), and I realized that the [FlyTAP.com homepage weighs around **17MB**](flytap.com-size.webp).
-I had a lot of issues opening every single page on a _Hotel Wifi_.
-Using my iPhone was even a worse experience.
+I had a lot of issues opening every single page on a _Hotel Wifi_. 😱 Using my 3G connection from my iPhone was even a worse experience.

 {{< image src="flytap-speed.webp" caption="flytap.com GTMetrix tests results are awful" class="noborder big">}}

+I do not want people browsing my homepage or my blog to experience the same.
 My blog was already light, but I know that I could improve it:

-* There was a lot of unused CSS and JS code from different frameworks/style[^deps-fix]
+* There was a lot of unused CSS and JS code from different frameworks[^deps-fix]
 * The CSS files were not minimized[^css-fix]
 * The JavaScript code was not minimized nor bundled up
-* Some resources were not pre-loaded[^preload]
+* Some resources were not pre-loaded[^preload] nor cached properly
 * Images were the heavies elements

 I started resolving all these issues to reduce the page size and the number of connections and improve the speed, [Aiming for something below 512kb](http://512kb.club/).

-I am lucky because [Hugo](https://gohugo.io) is the static engine used to build this blog.
+I am lucky because [Hugo](https://gohugo.io) is the static engine that builds this blog.
 Everything is orchestrated using GNU/Make.
-These two Open Source tools made the changes easier to achieve.
+These two Open Source tools made the changes easier to implement.

 [^css-fix]: I am already building
 [SCSS/SASS files into a single CSS file](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/partials/head.html#L30),